hyperledger-cacti/cacti/OVERVIEW.md

 In the middle, for cross-network communications, lie DLT-agnostic relays, which can have one or more DLT-specific _drivers_ to interpret requests and orchestrate response collection from the network. _Interoperation modules_ lie within the network and operate the way smart contracts for that platform natively do.
 Hence, in a Fabric network, these are implemented and deployed as _chaincode_ on all peers, whereas in a Corda network, they are implemented and deployed within a special _Interop Cordapp_ that can trigger flows across the network.
 Lastly, for applications that are already deployed on these networks to exercise interoperation capabilities, Weaver provides SDK extensions and libraries.

-For a data transfer use case, the following are the functions that are performed network-wide using the interoperation modules (i.e., through consensus):
+For a data sharing use case, the following are the functions that are performed network-wide using the interoperation modules (i.e., through consensus):
 - Access control of requests for data from another network
 - Proof of response data authenticity generated in the form of peers' digital signatures
 - Optionally, encryption of repsonse data and signatures to avoid confidentiality and integrity attacks mounted by relays